 Threatening behaviour, offensive messages and driving under the influence of drugs: The latest cases heard in court round-up

-note-0Casesnote-1 at South Tyneside Magistrates’ Court:
+The following cases have been heard at South Tyneside Magistrates’ Court:

 Anthony Pemberton, 56, of Premier Road, Plains Farm, admitted three charges of sending three electronic messages which were offensive.
 He was fined £211 and ordered to pay £85 costs and a £30 victim surcharge.